 Once you are taught to understand the principles of Biomimetic Dentistry it will be very hard to go back to what you did before.
 Your mind will be opened and you will be armed with the knowledge and tools to do things that you didn’t think was possible before.
 The protocols are technique sensitive and more time consuming.
 You will need to learn new layering techniques and ways to excavate caries that avoids pulpal exposure.
 It may require some learning curve, but you will be doing the kind of dentistry that saves tooth structure, prevents sensitivity, protects the vitality of the pulp, and stops the tooth-death cycle.
 Once you educate your patients on what you are doing, you will be able to charge more for those procedures, but they wont mind because you are saving them money, time and good tooth structure by avoiding those root canals, posts, crowns, and extractions.
 Your practice will grow simply by doing right by your patients and having them express their gratitude in more referrals.

-4. After having a successful launch with the PIPE group, what are your next steps in introducing Biomimetic Dentistry in the Philippines? (please elaborate as much information as you can so we can circulate it around groups)
+4. After having a successful launch with the PIPE group, what are your next steps in introducing Biomimetic Dentistry in the Philippines?

 I am so very proud to be with PIPE (Perio, Implant, Prostho, Esthetics).
 I had the privilege to meet such an amazing group of dentists from the Philippines and I was very impressed with their passion and desire to learn Biomimetic Dentistry.
 This is a discipline that will save teeth, save money for your patients and help to distinguish you and grow your practice tremendously.
 I have been talking with Dr. Sonny Oliva and plan to coordinate efforts with the distinguished leaders and members of PIPE and my teaching institution – The Lazare Institute for Biomimetics and Smile Design, to create lecture seminars, hands on workshops, live patient demonstrations and mentoring and certification with those that are interested in taking their learning and dentistry to the next level.
 Courses and training will be held in the Philippines, New York City and other locations as well.